tramadol, Ultram, Ultram ER, Conzip

 PRESCRIBED FOR: Tramadol is used in the management of moderate to moderately severe pain.
 Extended release tablets are used for moderate to moderately severe chronic pain in adults who require continuous treatment for an extended period.

 The recommended dose for extended release tablets is 100 mg daily which may be increased by 100 mg every 5 days but not to exceed 300 mg /day.
 To convert from immediate release to extended release, the total daily dose should be rounded down to the nearest 100 mg.
 Extended release tablets should be swallowed whole and not crushed or chewed.

 DRUG INTERACTIONS: Carbamazepine (Tegretol, Tegretol XR , Equetro, Carbatrol) reduces the effect of tramadol by increasing its inactivation in the body.
 Quinidine (Quinaglute, Quinidex) reduces the inactivation of tramadol, thereby increasing the concentration of tramadol by 50% to 60%.
-Combining tramadol with monoamine oxidase inhibitors (for example, Parnate) or selective serotonin inhibitors (SSRIs), for example, fluoxetine (Prozac), may result in severe side effects such as seizures or a condition called serotonin syndrome.
+Combining tramadol with monoamine oxidase inhibitors or MAOIs (for example, tranylcypromine [Parnate]) or selective serotonin inhibitors (SSRIs), for example, fluoxetine (Prozac), may result in severe side effects such as seizures or a condition called serotonin syndrome.

 Tramadol may increase central nervous system and respiratory depression when combined with alcohol, anesthetics, narcotics, tranquilizers or sedative hypnotics.
 This can reduce the level of consciousness or lead to respiratory insufficiency.